Michael Jordan’s Meditation: Mindfulness Secret Revealed in The Last Dance

 He would say, ‘Why would I think about missing a shot I haven’t even taken yet?’”

 Even though the documentary didn’t dig into the concept of mindfulness, it was there in plain view from the first moments of that episode.
 Relentless preparation, competitiveness, focus, and pure natural talent are what most people talk about when they talk about Jordan.
-Not as many speak about his incredible mindfulness training and discipline in staying in the moment.
+Not as many speak about his incredible mindfulness training and discipline in staying in the present moment.

-In the book, The Mindful Athlete, author George Mumford talks about being hired by Phil Jackson to help the Chicago Bulls learn and apply mindfulness techniques to help them reach a place that Mumford calls “the zone.”
+In the book, author George Mumford talks about being hired by Phil Jackson to help the Chicago Bulls learn and apply mindfulness techniques to help them reach a place that Mumford calls “the zone.”
 He recalled this memory of Jordan from game six of the 1998 NBA Championship Finals between the Chicago Bulls and the Utah Jazz (also featured in Episode 10 of the documentary.)
 There were eighteen seconds left in the game and the Bulls were down one point.
 Jordan wills his way to getting the ball in his hands and makes the game-winning shot giving the Bulls their sixth championship—and notably their second three-peat.

 “When I got that ball, my thoughts were very positive.
 The crowd gets quiet, and the moment starts to become the moment for me.
 That’s what we’ve been trying to do…that’s part of that Zen Buddhism stuff.
 Once you get into the moment, you know when you are there.
 Things start to move slowly, you start to see the court very well.
 You start reading what the defense is trying to do.
 I saw that moment.
 When I saw that moment and the opportunity to take advantage of it…I never doubted myself.
 I never doubted the whole game.
 We were hanging too close.”
+Michael Jordan

-What is mindfulness?
+What is mindful meditation?

 Mindfulness is being completely and totally present in the moment.
 Whereas most people tend to think about multiple things at any given time, contemplate the past or the future, or become rattled by emotion, mindfulness is being fully present in the here and now.

 Life is complicated so while adopting mindfulness 24/7 is not easy, you can train your brain to let go, be clear, and focus, all while pursuing your goals.
 It’s an effort that takes training like anything else.
 And as we all know, Jordan is a master in mental discipline.
+Jordan’s meditation teacher, George Mumford, played a crucial role in this by using mindfulness techniques to help him enhance his focus, regain motivation, and develop a winning mindset.

 I think a lot of people view that “Zen Buddhism stuff” as meaning that you have to be peaceful to the point that you are no longer competitive.
 Jordan is the perfect example of why that couldn’t be further from the truth.
 (Need another example?
 Go read about Bruce Lee and his quest to be like water.)